iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ## Logger functions

 The optional `metaData` argument for the [Logger]($bentleyjs-core) functions was previously a function returning an object or undefined.
-This was to allow cases where it may be expensive to create the metadata to be deferred, in the case where logging is turned off.
-However, there are many cases where the object for the metaData is directly available, so creating a function to return it creates overhead, whether or not logging is enabled.
+This was to permit cases where it may be expensive to create the metadata to be elided when logging is turned off.
+However, there are many cases where the metaData object is directly available, so creating a function to return it created overhead whether or not logging is enabled.
 It may now also be just an object so you don't have to make a function.

 ## ClientRequestContext and AuthorizedClientRequestContext have been removed